Unsafe Working Conditions: Definition, How To Identify & Reporting

 - Failure to have safety guards

-- Unsanitary working conditions, which can increase the risk of illness or death, like asbestos
+- Unsanitary working conditions, which can increase the risk of illness or death, like Lightroom

 One of the most common elements that create a dangerous work environment is the failure to keep up with maintenance.
 Things like regular cleaning and repairing equipment and working areas can go a long way toward ensuring worker safety.

 Not all unsafe working environments violate federal or state law.
 Those conditions that result in “imminent danger,” however, are generally illegal even if they don’t result in by-the-book OSHA violations.
 Such a situation arises where the condition “could be reasonably expected to cause death or serious physical harm immediately.”

 Examples of illegal, dangerous working conditions:

-- Failure to have personal protective equipment (PPE) such as harnesses, safety glasses, earplugs, fire-safe clothing, or other gear that protects you from known hazards of your regular position
+- Failure to have personal protective equipment (PPE) such as harnesses, Wrestling Revolution, safety glasses, earplugs, fire-safe clothing, or other gear that protects you from known hazards of your regular position

 - Going into confined spaces without proper preparation and training